dolanske/vui/docs/content/docs/components/flex.md

 ### Props

 The idea is that you control the component by using boolean props.
-This way it should be a breeze to define any layouts you want.
+This allows you to define layouts quickly.
 | Name | Default | Type |
 | --------------- | ------- | -------------------------------------------------------------------- |
 | `inline` | `false` | `boolean` <br> Makes the flex container inline |